FedericoDiMarzo/GravityDrumMachine/README.md

 ## Authors' notes

-This project started as an examination and ended up in something we will further develop and expand; we believe its potential could be much bigger than this first version is exploiting, and being a perfect playground for sound/gravity-motion experiments.
+This project started as an examination and ended up in something we will further develop and expand; believing its potential much bigger than the amount this first version is exploiting, and being a perfect playground for sound/gravity-motion experiments.

 *Jacopo Piccirillo*